The do’s and don’ts to break your dating rut…

 If you’re tempted by this “Just do it” strategy, we recommend working on yourself first.

-As a first step, try gaining a firm grasp on what’s already sexy about you.
+As a first step, try gaining a firm grasp on what’s already attractive about you.

 Knowing yourself better also means exploring…